 An example of a mare is a horse that gives birth.

 - a sea

-- one of several vast, dark flat areas on the moon, Mercury, or Mars
+- any of several vast, dark, flat areas visible from the earth on the surface of the moon, Mercury, or Mars

 Origin of mareL, sea from Indo-European base an unverified form mori from source Gothic marei, sea, Old English mere, sea, lake, Welsh mor, sea